Tucson Pima Arts Council

 The Tucson Pima Arts Council plays a central role in promotion and advocacy of arts and cultural in Southern Arizona.
 We are a quasi-governmental funding agency that provides operating and project-based grants to artists and arts organizations in Tucson and Pima County.
 TPAC is engaging in a three month information gathering campaign that is part of an over-all strategic planning process designed to re-imagine the arts and culture sector in our region.
 An internship at TPAC will put you at the center of this dynamic process.
 You will have an opportunity to develop marketing, strategic planning and community engagement skills needed to inform and guide and lead an organizational development process.

-Online Media Campaign Intern: This position begins mid-September and requires students with skills in communication and marketing.
+Online Media Campaign Intern: This position requires students with skills in communication and marketing.
 The main project of this position is to help design and facilitate an online information gathering campaign, consisting of questions pertaining to arts and culture in Southern Arizona posted to Twitter, Facebook, the TPAC website, and other relevant digital platforms.
 Some sample tasks for this position include: organizing materials for marketing, writing and producing promotional materials, and organizing a way collect and disseminate information to TPAC staff and campaign committee.
 Applicants for this position must have experience in online media messaging and be able to organize an effective communication system.

 How to Apply